willcl-ark/neovim/README.md

 git clone https://github.com/willcl-ark/neovim ~/.config/nvim
 ```

-- (Optional) remove the .git folder, so you can add it to your own repo later:
+- (optional) remove the .git folder, so you can add it to your own repo later:

 ```bash
 rm -rf ~/.config/nvim/.git